SHOP4CF/data-models/docs/person.md

 }
 ```

-The concrete structure of the `status` attribute depends on
+Attribute `state` is the state of the person from an operational point of view.
-a specific use case.
+Its concrete structure/value depends on a specific use case.